I won't qualify for financial assistance. Why should I bother to submit a FAFSA?

 I submitted the FAFSA last year.
 Why do I have to apply again this year?

 - Federal regulations require that all students reapply for federal financial aid each year.
-The primary reason for this is to ensure that your eligibility for assistance is based on the most up-to-date income, asset, and family information.
+The primary reason for this is to ensure that your eligibility for assistance is based on the most up-to-date income, asset, and family information available.

 I completed my FAFSA at a community college.
 Do I need to file another FAFSA if I transfer mid-year?

-- No, all you need to do is just add CSU to your FAFSA.
-You may do so by accessing your FAFSA by visiting www.fafsa.ed.gov or calling 800.4FED.AID (800.433.3243).
+- No, BU you'll need to add CSU to your FAFSA.
+You may do so by visiting www.fafsa.ed.gov and logging in to your existing application or by calling 800.4FED.AID (800.433.3243) and requesting our school code be added.
 If you call, you will need to provide the DRN number that is located on your Student Aid Report (SAR) report.

 I'm 22 years old and haven't lived with my parents since I was in high school.
 Why do I have to include their information on my FAFSA?

-- If you cannot answer yes to at least one of the student Dependency Status questions, the federal regulations require that their parent(s) income and asset information be included on the FAFSA.
+- If you cannot answer yes to at least one of the student Dependency Status questions, the federal regulations require that your parent(s) demographic, income and asset information be included on the FAFSA.

 My parents are divorced (or separated) and neither one has remarried.
 Whose information do I enter on my FAFSA?